mlewis7127/ServerlessDays-Cardiff/src/workshops/aws.md

 **Duration:** 4 hours

 You must have a ServerlessDays ticket to book this workshop.
-You will be emailed a link to book the workshop after purchasing a ticket.
+You will be emailed a link to book the workshop after purchasing a ticket w/c 13th January 2020.